kptdev/kpt/docsy/content/en/guides/consumer/set/_index.md

 (e.g. this is what **the nginx Deployment** looks like).
 {{% /pageinfo %}}

+To see more on how to create a setter: [create setter guide]

 ## Setters explained

 Following is a short explanation of the command that will be demonstrated